benbristow/genny/README.md

 | `generate_sitemap` | Whether to generate sitemap.xml | No | `true` |
 | `minify_output` | Whether to minify HTML output by removing unnecessary whitespace | No | `false` |

-**Note:** Minification removes unnecessary whitespace, newlines, and collapses multiple spaces.
+**Note:** Minification uses [WebMarkupMin](https://github.com/Taritsyn/WebMarkupMin) to remove unnecessary whitespace, newlines, and collapse multiple spaces.
+It also optimizes HTML structure (e.g., removes optional closing tags per HTML5 spec).
 Enable it (`minify_output = true`) for production builds to reduce file sizes.
 By default, minification is disabled to preserve formatting for readability during development.

 Example: